rostyit/ComputerShareConsoleApp/README.md

 ## Third Party Libraries
 I have used some third party libraries in here to help speed development along.
 - CommandLineParser to give us some extra functionality around the CommandLineArgs parsing
-- Microsoft Extentions (Dependency Injection, Configuriation) to give me some extra functionality that do not come with the console app out of the box.
+- Microsoft Extentions (Dependency Injection, App Settings Configuration) to give me some extra functionality that do not come with a console project out of the box.